Coleridge-Initiative-org/dfadmin/README.md

 ## Prepare the application and database
 0. Run `ln -s local.env .env` to symlink the local dev configuration
 1. Run the containers `docker-compose up -d`
-2. Prepare the database with the data backup and migrate `make dev-db-restore`
+2. Prepare the database with the data backup and migrate `make dev-db-restore` or just `make db-migrate` if you don't have a previous db backup to use.
 3. Create the super user: `docker-compose exec web ./manage.py createsuperuser` (if you restored the dev db it might already have a super user with `dfadmin/dfadmin` credentials)
 4. Run tests (`make test`) to make sure all is right.